 Iowa Registered Agent

 An Iowa registered agent is an individual or entity authorized to accept all service of process, demands, or notices required or permitted by law on behalf of the business they represent.
-Title XII of the Iowa Code requires most businesses to maintain a registered agent, including all limited liability companies, protected series LLCs, and corporations.
+Iowa law requires most businesses to maintain a registered agent, including all limited liability companies, protected series LLCs, and corporations.

 What Is an Iowa Registered Agent?